withastro/docs/src/pages/en/guides/cms/contentful.md

 ## Making a blog with Astro and Contentful

-In this section we'll use our Contentful–Astro setup to create a blog with Contentful as the CMS.
+In this section, we'll use our Contentful–Astro setup to create a blog that uses Contentful as the CMS.

 ### Prerequisites